seungyun100/Expansion-mammals/README.md

 **7. Expansion process and occupation model for Brown bear (in code)**: Estimates the range expansion process of brown bears and analyzes the drivers of their expansion.

-**8. Generating figure3_Number of occupied cells (in code)**: Generates Figure 3, showing coefficient plots from the occupation models.
+**8. Generating figure3_Number of occupied cells (in code)**: Generates Figure 3, showing cumulative number of occupied cells of six large mammal species.

-**9. Generating figure4_Coefficient plots (in code)**: Generates Figure 3, showing coefficient plots from the occupation models.
+**9. Generating figure4_Coefficient plots (in code)**: Generates Figure 4, showing coefficient plots from the occupation models.

-**10. Generating figure5_Landcover and elevation (in code)**: Generates Figure 3, showing coefficient plots from the occupation models.
+**10. Generating figure5_Landcover and elevation (in code)**: Generates Figure 5, showing mean proportion of three major land cover and elevation for occupied grid cells.

-**11. Generating figure6_Conflicts human-large mammals (in code)**: Generates Figure 3, showing coefficient plots from the occupation models.
+**11. Generating figure6_Conflicts human-large mammals (in code)**: Generates Figure 6, showing conflicts between humans and large terrestrial mammals across Japan.